-Reorienting teaching to the level of the student is improving learning outcomes for over 47 million students.
+Reorienting teaching to the level of the student is improving learning outcomes for over 50 million students in India and Africa.

 Research in India, Kenya, and Ghana has shown that reorienting teaching to the level of the student, rather than the rigid expectations of a curriculum, consistently improves learning outcomes.
 In response, the NGO Pratham and state governments have scaled the approach to reach millions of children in India.
 In Ghana, the government piloted the model and is now conducting a follow-up study to explore ways to improve implementation.
 And in Zambia, the Ministry of General Education, in partnership with J-PAL, Pratham, UNICEF, VVOB Zambia, IPA and other partners, will scale its targeted instruction program to approximately 1,800 schools over the next three years.

 Despite record high enrollment rates, an estimated 250 million primary school age children lack basic reading, writing, and numeracy skills.

 Many developing countries have greatly expanded access to primary school education, spurred by initiatives such as the United Nations Millennium Development Goals, which called for achieving universal primary education by 2015.
 Yet educating more children has strained education systems, and in many developing nations primary school education is failing to equip a large portion of students with even basic reading, writing, and math skills.

 - India In 2012, 53 percent of grade 5 students could not read grade-2-level texts proficiently, and 75 percent of grade 5 students were unable to solve questions involving division, a grade 4 level competency.
 By grade 8, 24 percent of students cannot read at the grade 2 level or above, and 52 percent of students cannot perform math at a grade 4 level.1